typescript-course/typescript-from-scratch-workshop/lesson-13-reflection/LESSON.md

 ### Extra Credit

 Bonus discussion quesiton: how do you feel about TS so far?
+Do you think you'll adopt it in your organization or personal projects?